Plate glass university: Naming

 Unlike earlier universities in the United Kingdom, which were typically named after the city in which they were located (e.g., the University of Cambridge in Cambridge), several newer universities were named after the counties or wider regions they served.
 For example, universities founded in Colchester and Brighton were named after the counties of Essex and Sussex, respectively.
 The university in Canterbury initially adopted the name University of Kent at Canterbury, combining the county name (Kent) with the city name, although this was later simplified to the University of Kent.
 The university on the outskirts of Coventry, Warwickshire was named after the county town of Warwick.
 (Note: In the case of Warwick the naming was related to the acquisition of adjacent land outside the border of Coventry) The university in Norwich, which is in the county of Norfolk, was instead named for the wider area of East Anglia which also includes Suffolk and Essex.
 The universities in Lancashire and Yorkshire were located in the county towns of Lancaster and York respectively.
 There were already universities within those counties (Manchester and Liverpool in Lancashire; Sheffield, Leeds and Hull in Yorkshire).

-Since the passage of the Further and Higher Education Act 1992 several new universities and university colleges have been created within the same city as a plate-glass university and have been named after the city: Brighton, Canterbury Christ Church, Coventry, Norwich University of the Arts, Writtle and York St John.
+Since the passage of the Further and Higher Education Act 1992 several new universities and university colleges have been created within the same city as a plate-glass university and have been named after the city, sometimes with additional distinguishing elements: Brighton, Canterbury Christ Church, Coventry, Norwich University of the Arts and York St John.